 Tier 2 suppliers: red

-As we continue to grow, we understand the very real risk of forced labour, fraud or coercion among employees in global business supply chains, and are committed to help combat modern slavery wherever possible.
+We understand the very real risk of forced labour, fraud or coercion among employees in global business supply chains and are committed to help combat modern slavery wherever possible.
 We understand the slavery risk in each of our sourcing countries and have ranked them using the Global Slavery Index.
-The majority of our sourcing countries are low risk or low-medium risk, with the exception of Cambodia, and the Philippines in tier 1, a total of two facilities with 1225 workers (4% of tier 1) which accounted for 1% of our spend on 2021, and Thailand in tier 2, a total of 4 facilities with 2331 workers (3% of tier 2), and we understand the unique factors contributing to modern slavery risk in these countries.
-To evidence our consideration of modern slavery risk in sourcing countries when allocating orders, we have listed our spend per country and modern slavery risk rating below.
-The information displayed is for tier 1 only, as this is where we have a direct financial relationship, and reflects the most recent production season.
+The majority of our sourcing countries are low and medium risk, and we understand the unique factors contributing to modern slavery risk each country.
+To evidence our consideration of modern slavery risk in sourcing countries when allocating orders, we have listed our volume per country and modern slavery risk rating below.
+The information displayed is for tier 1 only, as this is where we have a direct financial relationship and reflects the most recent production season.

 SOURCING COUNTRY RISK

 We understand that specific modern slavery risks are attached to groups of workers in each country.
 To help identify where the salient risks are in our tier 1 and 2 supply chain, in 2020 we began mapping the gender split, number of migrant and home workers.
 During 2021, we recorded that 81% of our tier 1 production workers were female and aim to continue mapping other vulnerable worker groups.

 Outside of our product supply chain, Rapha also uses a network of ‘non-stock’ suppliers, providing services such as cleaning and maintenance in our offices, distribution centres and clubhouses, and legal advice.
 In 2021 we began mapping our non- stock supply chain, starting with our Rapha repairs partners.